Dorothy Heinrichs | Chair

 Ali Jackson

-Gene E. Likens
+Dr. Gene E. Likens

 Cary Institute of Ecosystem Studies

-Gene is Founding Director, President Emeritus, and Distinguished Senior Ecologist Emeritus at the Cary Institute of Ecosystem Studies, and Distinguished Research Professor at the University of Connecticut.
+Gene is Founding Director, President Emeritus, and Distinguished Senior Ecologist Emeritus at the Cary Institute of Ecosystem Studies.
 He is best known for his discovery of acid rain in North America with colleagues, for co-founding the Hubbard Brook Ecosystem Study, and for founding the Institute of Ecosystem Studies.
 He is an educator and advisor at state, national, and international levels.
 He has been an advisor to two governors in New York State and one in New Hampshire, as well as one US President.
-He currently holds faculty positions at Cornell, Rutgers, SUNY Albany, the University of Connecticut, and Yale, and recently was awarded a Chair as Albert Einstein Professor from the Chinese Academy of Science and also named Honorary Professor at Jinan University, Guangzhou, China.
+He currently holds faculty positions at Cornell, Rutgers, SUNY Albany, the University of Connecticut, and Yale, and was awarded a Chair as Albert Einstein Professor from the Chinese Academy of Science and also named Honorary Professor at Jinan University, Guangzhou, China.
 Gene has been awarded eleven Honorary Doctoral Degrees.
 In addition to being elected a member of the National Academy of Sciences and the American Philosophical Society, he has been elected to membership in the American Academy of Arts and Sciences, the Royal Swedish Academy of Sciences, Royal Danish Academy of Sciences and Letters, Austrian Academy of Sciences, and an Honorary Member of the British Ecological Society.
 He was awarded the 2001 National Medal of Science, presented at The White House; and in 2003 was awarded the Blue Planet Prize (with FH Bormann) from the Asahi Glass Foundation, considered to be the Nobel Prize of Ecology.
 He is the author, co-author, or editor of 26 books and more than 600 scientific papers.
-Gene divides his time between Clinton Corners, NY, Storrs, CT, and Campton, NH.
+Gene divides his time between Clinton Corners, NY, Storrs, CT, and Campton, NH

 Dr. Suzanne Pierre